juliaebner/Noriben-with-Added-Functionality/README.md

 # Noriben with Added Functionality
 The Noriben.py script from https://github.com/Rurik/Noriben has been extended to include the following functionality:
 - The report now includes an "Analysis" section indicating whether any patterns of Trickbot malware were found.
 This is done using regular expressions each matching typical Trickbot operations.
 Patterns for other malware may be created in a similar manner.
 - Any child processes that were created by malware are included in the report.
+This means if malware created a process whose process name in whitelisted, it will still go into the report.
 This was done by using a bad_pid_list that is appended to with malicious process ID's and checked against the PID and parent PID in every event.
   - Note: To use the parent PID, you have to replace the "TID" column in ProcMon with the "Parent PID" column.
 This column layout can be saved as the default in Procmon by selecting File > Export configuration.
 - The CreateFile and CreateFolder operations were replaced by WriteFile and WriteFolder to limit the report to changes made to files.
 - The operations "TCP Reconnect" and "TCP Disconnect" were added to see more network traffic.